-- construction loans; - long-term secured and unsecured indebtedness (including unsecured exchangeable indebtedness); - · cash flow from operations; - distribution of cash flows from joint ventures: - cash and cash equivalent balances; - sales of real estate: - issuances of Boston Properties, Inc.'s equity securities and/or additional preferred or common units; and - our Unsecured Line of Credit or other short-term bridge facilities.
+- construction loans; - long-term secured and unsecured indebtedness (including unsecured exchangeable indebtedness); - cash flow from operations; - · distribution of cash flows from joint ventures; - cash and cash equivalent balances; - sales of real estate; - · issuances of our equity securities and/or additional preferred or common units of partnership interest in our Operating Partnership; and - our Unsecured Line of Credit or other short-term bridge facilities.

 We believe that our liquidity needs will be satisfied using our cash on hand, cash flows generated by operations, availability under our Unsecured Line of Credit and cash flows provided by other financing activities.
 We draw on multiple financing sources to fund our long-term capital needs.
 Our Unsecured Line of Credit is utilized primarily as a bridge facility to fund acquisition opportunities, to refinance outstanding indebtedness and to meet short-term development and working capital needs.
-We generally seek to fund our development projects with construction loans, which we may guarantee.
+We generally seek to fund our development projects with construction loans, which may be guaranteed.
 However, the financing for each particular project ultimately depends on several factors, including, among others, the project's size and duration and our access to cost effective capital at the given time.